Opinion | The White House blames voters for the messes Trump made

 This isn’t the first time Team Trump has blamed voters.
 Back in 2015, when Ben Carson was surging in the Iowa Republican caucuses, Trump said Iowans were fools for believing a personal story Carson told.
 “How stupid are the people of Iowa?”
 Trump asked.
 “How stupid are the people of the country to believe this crap?”

 The American people are not stupid, and they are not with Trump.
 The “silent majority” Trump often refers to is in fact a boisterous minority artificially amplified by the electoral college, the Senate’s structure, gerrymandering and the Supreme Court’s rollback of voting rights.
 Trump lost the popular vote by 3 million in 2016 and he has been below 50 percent public approval for his entire presidency.
-He trails Joe Biden badly in nationwide polling and his campaign strategy indicates he isn’t even contesting the popular vote.
+He trails Joe Biden badly in nationwide polling, and his campaign strategy indicates he isn’t even contesting the popular vote.

 And what of the Senate majority, which now claims to be fulfilling a mandate from the American people?
 Senate Republicans received 18 million fewer votes than Democrats in 2018, and 10 million fewer votes in 2016.